Aquilent/devsecops-example-helloworld/Readme.md

 3. A development branch is created in the repository using the format feature/<name> or bug-fix/<name> from the `master` branch
 4. The developer implements and tests the changes, include new and/or updated automated tests.
-5. Changes are committed to the branch and tested
+5. Changes are committed to the branch and tested.
+    The developer references the ticket in the commit message to allow for integration with the ticketing system, e.
+GitHub-Jira Integration.
 6. Changes are pushed to the central git server.
 7. A git webhook triggers the Jenkins pipeline for the feature branch.
 8. If pipeline build fails, either fix infrastructure issue, or return to step 3
 9. Manually test the changes
 10. Once satisfied acceptance criteria are met, create a Pull Request (PR) to the master branch and assign a reviewer.
 11. Reviewer verifies changes.
 12. If not accepted, return to step 3
 13. Reviewer accepts changes, the reviewer or developer merges the PR into `master` and